-A participant may borrow a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50 percent of his or her vested account balance.
-Each loan is secured by the balance in the participant's account and bears interest at rates ranging from 4.25 percent to 10.50 percent, which rates were commensurate with prevailing rates at the time of loan origination.
-Principal and interest is paid ratably through payroll deductions.
-Loans are re-paid over five-year periods, unless the loan was used to purchase a principal residence, in which case the payback period may not exceed 30 years.
-As of December 31, 2011, the Plan had outstanding loans to participants with maturities ranging from 2012 through 2041.
+A participant may borrow a minimum of \$1,000 up to a maximum of three loans that in the aggregate are equal to the lesser of \$50,000 or 50 percent of his or her vested account balance.
+Loans are secured by the balances in the participants' accounts and bear interest at rates ranging from 4.25 percent to 10.50 percent, which rates were commensurate with prevailing rates at the time of loan origination.
+Principal and interest are paid ratably through payroll deductions.
+Loans are re-paid over five-year periods, unless the loans were used to purchase a principal residence, in which case the payback period may not exceed 30 years.
+As of December 31, 2012, the Plan had outstanding loans to participants with maturities ranging from 2013 through 2041.

-USANA Health Sciences 401(k) Plan NOTES TO FINANCIAL STATEMENTS - CONTINUED
+USANA HEALTH SCIENCES 401(k) PLAN NOTES TO FINANCIAL STATEMENTS - CONTINUED